 - 1. Is libelous, slanderous, or obscene; - 2.
 Constitutes an unwarranted invasion of privacy; - 3.
 Violates federal or State law, including the Constitutional rights of third parties; or - 4.
 Incites students to: - a.
 Commit an unlawful act; - b.
-Violate any of the District's policies, including but not limited to (1) its educational mission in policies 1:30, School District Philosophy and 6:10, Educational Philosophy and Objectives, and (2) speech that is socially inappropriate or inappropriate due to the maturity of the students pursuant to policies 6:65, Student Social and Emotional Development, and 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment; or - c.
+Violate any of the District's policies; or - c.
 Materially and substantially disrupt the orderly operation of the school.